Airports, Airlines, Flight Information Costa Rica

 As for best fares, I have had readers recommend this web site.
 I have no experience with them.
 I have also used this web site with some success, but nothing replaces a diligent search for best airfares.
 I have also noticed that many of these search engines seem to leave out the discount airlines... so perhaps do a manual search of those.

 Although I am a firm believer in traveling Costa Rica by car (but see Driving in Costa Rica and Renting A Car), there are times when driving will just eat up too much vacation time and you just need to get there.
 Luckily, Costa Rica has two domestic airlines that serve just about all of the prime locations in Costa Rica.
 They are:

-Nature Air uses the airport in Pavas, not far from the US Embassy, and a short drive from downtown San Josť.
-It is about a 20-30 minute drive from the San Josť airport depending on traffic.
+Nature Air uses the San Jose airport and has a counter there.
 They service almost all the Costa Rica hotspots and have service to Granada, Nicaragua, and Panama as well.
 They also offer air charter service.